Skip to content

 Best Practices

-1. Call useChatContext at the Right Level
+1. Call useCyborg at the Page Level

 Good: Call at the page/route level